fluent/fluentd-docs-gitbook/plugins/input/exec.md

 ![](/images/plugins/input/exec.png)

 The `in_exec` Input plugin executes external programs to receive or pull event logs.
-It will then read TSV (tab separated values), JSON or MessagePack from the standard output of the program.
+It will then read TSV (tab-separated values), JSON or MessagePack from the standard output of the program.

 You can run a program periodically or permanently.
 To run periodically,